-Dr. Snyder is a Licensed Marriage and Family Therapist, Licensed Professional Counselor, Certified Sex Therapist, Certified Traumatologist, an AAMFT Approved Supervisor in Training, and is Green Cross certified.
+Dr. Snyder is a Licensed Marriage and Family Therapist, Licensed Professional Counselor, Certified Sex Therapist, Master Traumatologist, an AAMFT Approved Supervisor, Approved Clinical Supervisor, and a Green Cross Certified Trainer.

 Snyder earned her Ph.D. in Counselor Education and Supervision from Regent University in Virginia Beach, Va.
 A 2008 alumna of Richmont Graduate University, she holds her Masters Degree in Marriage and Family Therapy with a specialization in Christian Sex Therapy.
 She earned her Bachelors of Science in Mass Communications from Oral Roberts University.